javacc/javacc/README.md

 ## Documentation

-The documentation of JavaCC is located on the website: [https://javacc.org](https://javacc.org) or in the `docs/` directory of the source code.
+The documentation of JavaCC is located on the website [https://javacc.org](https://javacc.org) or in the `www/` directory of the source code.

 <!---